 - Dropbox, for instance, famously gave our free extra storage to its users.
 If you find the storage useful, referring friends makes it even more useful.

-- PayPal, on the other hand, literally gave out cash rewards.
+- The PayPal referral program, on the other hand, literally gave out cash rewards.
 In the ecommerce world, DapperTime (watches) and Leesa (mattresses) do the same.

-- Airbnb gave discounts on future usage of its service.
+- Airbnb’s referral program gave discounts on future usage of its service.
 In ecommerce, Greats (footwear) does the same, among many others.

 Lesson: Every business needs to figure out precisely why their customers use their service.
 What do they want?
 How does the service help them?